Skip to main content

 • Infrastructure - excellent healthcare, international schools

-What is the climate of Costa Blanca:
+What is the climate like in Costa Blanca:

-• Over 300 sunny days a year
+• Over 300 days of sunshine a year

 • Average annual temperature: 18-19°C